umass-compsci-220/umass-compsci-220.github.io/materials/homework/fluent-filters-and-json.md

 hasProperty(b, "owner"); // Complier error
 ```

-To handle the latter case (the specific filtering condition). **You may need to use the `any` type.** There are clean ways around this, but they are more complicated and distract from the goal of the project.
+To handle the latter case (the specific filtering condition), **you may need to use the `any` type.** There are clean ways around this, but they are more complicated and distract from the goal of the project.
 This will cause a linter warning; however, linting is ignored for this project.

 Other methods may require working with specific keys.
 We can create a type that unions those keys, and specify the parameters to only accept that type.